 Top ranked institution

-University of Hong Kong (28th in the world)
+Hong Kong University of Science and Technology (HKUST) (28th in the world)

 Students (% of total population)